papypom/docs.kntc.be/content/docs/configuration-oidc.yml.md

 # bookSearchExclude: false
 ---

-## Example configuration.yml for Authelia without OIDC
+## Example configuration.yml for Authelia with OIDC

 Lines to edit :
 - 186 : Add your domain name for the authenticator